icarusfactor/openstack-Installs/stein/ScalableWebService-Stein.md

 ```

-3. With root, load environment with your keystone adminrc creditials.
+3. With root in terminal, load environment with your keystone adminrc creditials.

 ```